AhMYuf/SchoolManagementSystem/README.md

 # SchoolManagementSystem
 This is the final project for the first semester in java programming class taught by our one and only teacher Mr. Yi Wang.
-This project is realized by Ahmet Yusuf Yildirim.
+This project is realized by Ahmet Yusuf Yildirim (6238599).

 # 1. Project Description